 Air quality adviceWe have air quality advice for each level of daily air pollution.

 London's air quality - how bad is it?

-The volume of road traffic in London makes it one of the most polluted places in the UK - an estimated 5.8 million journeys are made by car every day.
+We've already made a lot of progress on London's air quality problem, but there's still more work to do.
+The volume of road traffic in London makes it one of the most polluted places in the UK.

 Myth: Only central London is affected by air pollution